nonie-sys/monero_extra_entropy/README.md

 # monero_extra_entropy

-How to add some entropy for generating a new wallet.
+You can use a pair of hexadecimal dice to create a new monero wallet with real random numbers.